 I am interested in a CPS school.
 Will my child be given priority for a spot if I live in the neighborhood?

-In non-UPK communities, there is no preference given to those in the school's attendance boundary or to siblings of older children.
-All placement into CPS schools will be based on family need and availability of seats.
+Currently, there is no preference given to those in the school's attendance boundary or to siblings of older children.
+All placement into CPS schools will be based on family need and availability of seats

 Can I apply to more than one site?